ganastor/htpc-download-box/README.md

 ![Bazarr Languages](img/bazarr_language.png)

 The following page is the Sonarr setup page.
-This part requiures the sonarr api key.
+This part requires the sonarr api key.
 This key has been retrieved before when connection prowlarr to sonarr.

 ![Sonarr API Key](img/sonarr_api_key_location.png)